stsyg/terraform-azurerm-cdn/README.md

 "Cannot delete custom domain "www.abc.com" because it is still directly or indirectly (using "cdnverify" prefix) CNAMEd to CDN endpoint "the38photo.azureedge.net".
 Please remove the DNS CNAME record and try again."

-Note: do not forget to return CNAME record to the DNS after CDN Endpoint creation
+Note: do not forget to return CNAME record to the DNS before CDN Endpoint creation

+To-Do:
+- Move DNS record registration to Azure DNS